No. 301 Polish Bomber Squadron: No. 301 Squadron (Bomber Command)

 From end of May 1942 the squadron also performed low-level night mining sorties against German waters, in addition to the airwar over Germany.
 After one loss in August and two losses in October in such sorties, the squadron temporarily had only 6 experienced crews and 6 in training or incomplete ones.
-On 20/21 November and 9/10 December 1942 the squadron took part in raids against Torino in Italy.
+On 20–21 November and 9–10 December 1942 the squadron took part in raids against Turin in Italy.
 In 1942 in total it performed 739 missions, losing 24 crews.
 In first months 1943 it continued operations, and from 5 March 1943 participated in the Battle of the Ruhr, but it was only able to send 5-6 aircraft a night.
-The squadron's last raid was performed against Bochum on 29/30 March 1943.
+The squadron's last raid was performed against Bochum on 29–30 March 1943.
 In 1943 it undertook 107 missions, losing one crew.

 Because of losses suffered in 1942 and limited possibility of Polish replacements, in March Polish and British authorities decided to disband the unit and transfer the crews and ground crew mainly to No. 300 Polish Bomber Squadron, which was undergoing a conversion to Avro Lancaster heavy bombers.
 On 1 April 1943 the squadron was withdrawn from operation, and on 7 April 1943 reduced to a sole number.
-In Bomber Command the squadron had completed 1326 aircraft missions in total, dropping 3,217,553 pounds of bombs (1470.4 tons) and 499,500 pounds of mines (228.2 tons), losing 35 crews.
+In Bomber Command the squadron had completed 1326 aircraft missions in total, dropping 3,217,553 pounds of bombs (1,470 tons) and 499,500 pounds of mines (228 tons), losing 35 crews.
 439 Polish airmen served through this period.
 139 of them were killed in action (including five in training crashes), 55 were taken prisoner of war (two of whom were murdered after Stalag Luft III escape: Włodzimierz Kolanowski and Paweł Tobolski).
 The airmen were awarded with 153 Virtuti Militari 5th class crosses, 8 Distinguished Flying Crosses and 9 Distinguished Flying Medals.